ofzlo/ofzlo/README.md

 ### Hi there.
 I'm Yoorhim 👋
 🏫 I'm an M.S. student in <strong>Department of Immersive Media Engineering</strong> at Sungkyunkwan University.

 🔥 I enjoy sharing and growing together.
 Also, I want to contribute to creating a society where artificial intelligence can coexist with humans.
-Currently, I'm interested in <Strong>Multimodal learning, 3D computer vision, and Generative models</strong>.
+Currently, I'm interested in <Strong>Multimodal learning, Parameter efficient learning, and Sensor fusion</strong>.

 #### ✨ Experience
 🤹 Extracurricular Activity